etienne-martin/WebCrypto.swift/README.md

 ### Password-based encryption

+WebCrypto.swift uses a salted key derivation algorithm.
+The salt is a piece of random bytes which are generated when encrypting, and stored in the file header; upon decryption, the salt is retrieved from the header, and the key and IV are recomputed from the provided password and the salt value.

-WebCrypto.swift uses the same password derivation function as openSSL, making it compatible with openSSL and other libraries like CryptoJS.
+The key derivation algorithm is the same as the one used by openSSL, making it compatible with openSSL and other libraries like CryptoJS.

 ###### Encryption